Onion rust is a disease caused by the Puccinia allii fungus, the same rust fungi that attack roses.

 Chemical balance in the garden

 Most plants prefer a relatively neutral to slightly acidic pH.
 Some plants, such as blueberry, prefer more acidic soil.
 Sprinkling sulfur throughout the garden and then watering it in creates sulfuric acid.
 This is not the acid that will dissolve your car’s paint, but it will help make many nutrients available to plant roots.
-Before treating soil with sulfur to adjust the pH, it is important to get a soil test form a reputable lab.
+Before treating soil with sulfur to adjust the pH, it is important to get a soil test from a reputable lab.
 Too much of a good thing is a bad thing.
 If sulfur levels become too low, some plants, such as clovers, will disappear completely.
 Sulfur deficiency is seen first in new growth.
 Leaves are pale and growth is spindly.
 If sulfur levels become toxic, leaves will be smaller than normal and have scorched edges.

 Sulfur as fungicide